rtlrecguy-del/leradioapp/README.md

-No Internet is needed for this Container.
-Just intranet.
+Since no intranet is needed for this Docker Container for security the Docker Host can be blocked from the Internet

-I suggest for security that in your router you block the Single Board Computer(for example) Docker Server from the internet as an extra security precaution.
+at a router and Only Accessible by Local Area Network.
+Since very low powered Single board computers can run this Docker container when

-It doesn't require updates for a guide because guide data isn't relatively available for FM Radio.
+antenna is attached through USB it makes it very secure.
+The most secure system is not on internet to begin with IMO

-Perfect for people with Data Plans or limited internet.
+There is no Guide data that is available that I know of worth anything for FM HD Radio in USA so updates are not needed.

 Example Video: